Step 1

 Once the hand pies are baked, remove them from the oven and place the sheet tray on a cooling rack.
 Let the homemade gluten-free hand pies cool for at least 20 minutes before serving

-Storage: Gluten Free Hand Pies are the best when enjoyed the same day they have been baked.
-Store any leftover hand pies in an airtight container at room temperature 1-3 days.
+- Storage: Gluten Free Hand Pies are the best when enjoyed the same day they have been baked.
+Store any leftover hand pies in a container at room temperature 1-3 days.